elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - the futures option and spot options are equal at maturity
 - spot options are regarded as futures options when valued over the counter
+- when futures prices decrease with maturity, American call futures are worth less than the corresponding American call on the underlying asset
+- American futures options are never equal to European futures options unless it's the last day of exercising

 ### Put-Call Parity for European Futures Options

 <img class=equation-tall src="https://latex.codecogs.com/svg.image?c+Ke^{-rt}=p+F_0 e^{-rt}" alt="c+Ke^{-rt}=p+F_0 e^{-rt}">

-### Riskless Futures Option Portfolio
+### Binomial Riskless Futures Option Pricing

+- 1 month out
 - 3Delta - 4 = 2 Delta &rarr; Long Delta futures of 0.8
-- With a risk-free rate of 6%, the value of the portfolio is -1.6e^{-0.06/12} = -1.592
+- With a risk-free rate of 6%, the value of the portfolio is (2 * 0.8)e^{-0.06/12} = -1.592
 - Value of the options must be 1.592 since the value of the futures is 0

 The portfolio is risk-less when